Man sought in New Mexico homicide believed to be in Arizona

 Kieren was last seen driving a white 2004 Dodge pickup with Arizona license plate CFT9569 and may be towing a camper trailer, the Sheriff’s Office said.

-According to the Sheriff’s Office, a 911 caller who did not identify himself said he had shot Vigil and that she was his girlfriend.
+According to the sheriff’s office, a 911 caller who did not identify himself said he had shot Vigil and that she was his girlfriend.

-An arrest warrant affidavit said the 911 call was traced back to a number belonging to Kieren, who reportedly has an address in Buckeye, a Phoenix suburb, the Sante Fe New Mexican reported.
+An arrest warrant affidavit said the 911 call was traced back to a number belonging to Kieren, who reportedly has an address in Buckeye, a Phoenix suburb, the Santa Fe New Mexican reported.

 A wanted notice said Kieren was believed to be in the area of Graham County in southeastern Arizona.

-The Sheriff’s Office said Kieren should be considered armed and dangerous.
+The sheriff’s office said Kieren should be considered armed and dangerous.
 He was described as white, 6-foot-2, 250 pounds and having brown hair and hazel eyes.

 Sign up for Daily Newsletters